canmet-energy/btap_batch/docs/optimization.md

-## Optimization
+# Optimization
 To perform an optimization run you can review the example contained in **examples/optimization** folder.
-The .yml file contains all the options for the analysis.
+The input.yml file contains all the options for the optimization analysis.
+You must first customize that file to suit your analysis.

+# 0. Download and Configure BTAP
+Ensure that you have [downloaded btap_batch and installed/updated python requirements](download.md) and [configured](configure.md) with the correct compute environment and branches.

+# 1. Edit the input.yml file
+The input.yml file in the project folder contains the options for the selected analysis/algorithm type, the options hourly outputs and the building charecteristics that you wish to examine.

+## Optimization options

 Key aspects that must be set for optimization.
 The first is the optimization parameters.